George Kruck Cherrie: Career

 He worked briefly at a Cedar Rapids electric bulb factory before shifting to natural history.
 Originally educated and employed as a mechanical engineer, he was unsatisfied and decided to study taxonomy and taxidermy instead.
 Cherrie then left the US and travelled to the West Indies and Central America.
 During the period 1889–1897, he was employed as a curator of birds at the Costa Rica National Museum in San José and the Field Museum in Chicago.
 Cherrie collected for the Rothschild Zoological Museum at Tring and the British Museum of Natural History and served on the staff of the Brooklyn Museum and the American Museum of Natural History.
-He was Assistant Curator of ornithology from 1894 to 1897 at the Chicago Natural History Museum, as the Field Museum was then called.
+He was an assistant Curator of ornithology from 1894 to 1897 at the Chicago Natural History Museum, as the Field Museum was then called.
 He took part in about forty expeditions, mostly to Central and South America, including Theodore Roosevelt's South American Expedition of 1913–1914, when Cherrie was collecting specimens for the American Museum of Natural History.
 In 1915, he went to Bolivia with the Alfred Collins-Garnet Day expedition.
-In 1925 he was the zoological collector for the Simpson-Roosevelts Asiatic Expedition where he accompanied Theodore Roosevelt's sons Kermit and Theodore Jr. and Charles Suydam Cutting.
+In 1925, he was the zoological collector for the Simpson-Roosevelts Asiatic Expedition where he accompanied Theodore Roosevelt's sons Kermit and Theodore Jr. and Charles Suydam Cutting.